Bertha Van Hoosen: Early life

-Bertha Van Hoosen was born to parents Joshua Van Hoosen, a farmer, and Sarah Ann Taylor, a teacher, in Stony Creek, Michigan in 1863.
+Bertha Van Hoosen was born to parents Joshua Van Hoosen, a farmer, and Sarah Ann Taylor, a teacher, in Stony Creek, Michigan, in 1863.
 She grew up on her parents' farm and attended high school in Pontiac, Michigan, graduating at the age of 17.
-In order to attend her high school, Van Hoosen's father would drop her off in a horse drawn wagon Monday morning, and pick her up Friday nights at the conclusion of the school week.
+In order for Van Hoosen to attend high school, her father would drop her off in a horse-drawn wagon Monday morning and pick her up Friday nights at the conclusion of the school week.

 Education

 Soon after graduation, Van Hoosen enrolled at the University of Michigan.
 During her undergraduate education she was drawn to the study of medicine, compelled by the opportunity to spend the rest of her life learning and advancing.
 As such, upon receiving her Bachelor of Arts degree in the University of Michigan's literary study in 1884, Van Hoosen enrolled in the University of Michigan's medical department.

 Van Hoosen received almost no support in her pursuit of medical education.
 As her parents did not agree with her career choice and therefore would not fund her studies, she was tasked with paying her own tuition by working as an obstetrical nurse, an anatomy demonstrator, and a schoolteacher.

 Despite this challenge, compounded with frequent harassment from male students, Van Hoosen graduated with a medical degree in 1888.
-She accepted a series of three residencies - first at the Women's Hospital in Detroit, then in the Kalamazoo, Michigan, State Hospital for the Insane, and finally the New England Hospital for Women and Children in Boston - totaling four years of additional training.
+She accepted a series of three residencies – first at the Women's Hospital in Detroit, then in the Kalamazoo, Michigan, State Hospital for the Insane, and finally the New England Hospital for Women and Children in Boston – totaling four years of additional training.